 How The Piriformis Syndrome Test Works

-A positive Piriformis syndrome test will aggravate the symptoms of your Piriformis muscle pain, and likely replicate a) the pain pattern above, and/or b) sciatic nerve sensations down the leg and into the foot.
+A positive Piriformis syndrome test will aggravate the symptoms of your Piriformis muscle pain, and a) replicate the pain pattern above, and/or b) trigger sciatic nerve sensations down the leg and into the foot.

 Sciatic Nerve Compression Activated By The Piriformis Syndrome Test [2]